Saturday, 18 January 2025

 According to a leak, Qualcomm may bring Snapdragon X Elite Gen 2 chips to gaming desktops.
 Could ARM-powered gaming PCs be the future?

-Qualcomm has shaken up the laptop market this year with its Snapdragon X chips, now powering some of the best laptops you can buy.
+Qualcomm has shaken up the Windows laptop market this year with its Snapdragon X chips, now powering some of the best laptops you can buy.
 But could the company make a similar breakthrough in desktop PCs?
 A recent leak suggests that Qualcomm is not only stepping into the desktop space but may be targeting gamers with a high-performance chip.

 A new leak hints at a gaming desktop focus